 I get why it's easier to buy granola, it's convenient, it seems cheaper and it's so easy.
 However, I have always found that bought granola is so sweet, and you just don't know exactly what's in it.

-My recipe has reduced sugar, and is packed chock full of good stuff like chia, pumpkin and sunflower seeds.
-You can also adjust what’s in granola.
-Don’t like nuts?
+My easy vegan granola recipe has reduced sugar, and is packed chock full of good stuff like chia, pumpkin and sunflower seeds.
+You can also adjust what's in granola.
+Don't like nuts?
 Replace with dried fruits.
-Don’t like Raisins?
+Don't like Raisins?
 Use chocolate chips, cacao nibs or more nuts!

 - Nuts: peanuts, almonds, hazelnuts, pecans, walnuts, pistachios, macadamia

-- Seeds: sesame seeds, poppy seeds, sunflower seeds, pumpkin seeds, linseed, flax seeds, chia seeds, all full of healthy fats.
+- Seeds: sesame seeds, poppy seeds, hemp seeds, sunflower seeds, pumpkin seeds, linseed, flax seeds, chia seeds, all full of healthy fats.

-- Fruit: raisins, currants, sultana, dried cranberry or cherries, chopped dried apple, banana, dried papaya, dried strawberry, chopped crystallised ginger
+- Dried fruit: raisins, currants, sultana, dried cranberry or cherries, chopped dried apple, banana, dried papaya, dried strawberry, chopped crystallised ginger, unsweetened coconut

 - Sweeteners: maple syrup, honey, date syrup, agave syrup, golden syrup

-- Flavourings: cinnamon, vanilla, almond, cocoa powder, ginger
+- Flavourings: cinnamon, vanilla, almond, cocoa powder, ginger, orange zest

-It’s incredibly easy.
-Simply mix all your dry ingredients in a large mixing bowl, including the soy milk powder, the stir through the wet ingredients and bake!
-It’s that simple!
+- Simply mix all your dry ingredients in a large mixing bowl, including the soy milk powder, the stir through the wet ingredients.

 - Don't spread the granola out too much on the baking sheets.
 You want it to be close enough together to promote large clusters.